-Beginning with version 2.2.0, Orchid Core VMS supports operation in WebRTC mode in addition to the original Low-bandwidth mode.
+Orchid Core VMS supports operation in WebRTC mode and the original Low-bandwidth mode.
 The benefit of WebRTC mode is that it allows for viewing full-bandwidth, live and recorded video streams through a web browser without requiring a plugin.
 The availability of these operating modes will depend on your web browser and operating system.
+The table below provides a high-level comparison of the operating modes.